um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 * Cross platform [FileZilla Client](https://filezilla-project.org "FileZilla Client")
 * [CyberDuck](https://cyberduck.io/) for MacOS X

-Other GUI clients will work with Grex too, as long as they provide SFTP protocol support.
+Other GUI clients will work with Grex too if they provide SFTP protocol support.

 To use such clients, one would need to tell them that SFTP is needed, and to provide the address, which is a name of a Grex login node (**yak.hpc.umanitoba.ca** or **grex.hpc.umanitoba.ca**) and your Grex/Alliance username.